The anatomy of accessible forms: Best practices

 <label for=”no”>No</label>

-In the above example, we can see that “do you have a passport” is the primary visible label for the set of radio buttons.
-But when assistive technology users navigate to these radio buttons, they miss the key information provided by the primary visible label because it doesn’t receive tab focus.
+In the above example, we can see that “do you have a passport” is the primary group level visible label for the set of radio buttons.
+But when assistive technology users navigate to these radio buttons, they miss the key information provided by the primary group level visible label because it doesn’t receive keyboard tab focus.

-In addition, the elements “Yes” and “No,” when read-out by assistive technology, doesn’t make sense.
-To help with this problem in HTML, we use fieldset and; legend attributes to help us bind the group level form controls.
+In addition, the elements “Yes” and “No,” when read out alone by assistive technology, don’t make sense.
+To help with this problem in HTML, we use fieldset and legend attributes to help us bind the group-level form controls.
 These attributes will be announced to assistive technology users as expected.
-Now we will see the same example with fieldset and legend:
+Here is the same example with fieldset and legend:

 <fieldset>